tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

 time, it's a common occurrence that blog posts simply disappear after a few years.

+#### Your responsibility to navigate the shifts

 Your job at work is to ensure that doesn't happen to the company application on your watch.
-Which means that you need to build into your project time and manpower to routinely updating and refactoring the code base to keep it positioned within the center of the ecosystem.
+Which means that you need to build into your project time and manpower to routinely be updating and refactoring the code base to keep it positioned within the center of the ecosystem.

 On the other hand, you need to balance this pull with a crystal clear